JJ/analysis-colleganza-contracts/README.md

 # Analysis of colleganza contracts in the Republic of Venice

-Repo for paper "An analysis of colleganza contracts in the Republic of Venice and its relat﻿ionship﻿ to the Serrata of the Great Council"
+Repo for paper "An analysis of colleganza contracts in the Republic of Venice and its relat﻿ionship﻿ to the Serrata of the Great Council".

+This has been generated from the [GitHub repository](https://github.com/JJ/analysis-colleganza-contracts), where you can refer to for the full source and data.

 ## Cite